3drepo/3drepo.io/doc/source/includes/_account.md

 ### GET /{accountName}.json

-Return list of projects group by account this account have access to and account information.
+Return account information and list of projects and models grouped by teamspace (account) this account have access to.

 ### Return body